Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 North Kellyville has 50 active public transport stops, all of which are bus stops.
 These stops are served by 41 different routes that together facilitate 2,451 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents located an average of 221 meters from the nearest stop.
+The accessibility of these services is rated as good, with residents on average being located 221 meters from the nearest stop.

-On average, there are 350 trips per day across all routes, which equates to approximately 49 weekly trips per individual stop.
+On a daily basis, there are an average of 350 trips across all routes, which amounts to approximately 49 weekly trips per individual stop.

 Frequently Asked Questions - Transport